What Is Personal Injury Protection?

 What’s Covered by Personal Injury Protection Insurance?

-You can expect PIP to cover many of the same things as health insurance, including the costs of medical and surgical treatment, ambulance fees, medication, and other general medical expenses.
+You can expect PIP to cover many of the same things as health insurance, including medical and surgical treatment, ambulance fees, medication, and other general medical expenses.
 These costs will be equally covered for passengers and the driver – nobody in the vehicle receives special coverage.

 PIP can also be used to recover lost wages – say, if you miss work because of injuries sustained in a vehicle accident.
 Some personal injury protection plans will also cover the costs of rehabilitation and therapy.